KingCrab84/kingsworldrecords/README.md

 * Highscores retreived local storage

 ## Design Choices
 * Fonts
     + I have used Google Fonts to find a text that best seems fun and enjoyable.
 Bowlby One SC was chosen.
 * Icons
     + I used some icons from the Font Awesome library.
 A star highlighting the highscores button.
 * Colours
     + I have used Coolors to help in the selection of my colour scheme.
-            Colour Pallet

     #f9dc5cff - This colour will be used as a background colour.
     #ed254eff - This colour will be used as the starting button on the landing page and also the progressbar during the quizgame.
     #000000 - This color will be used on all text.
     #FFFFFF -  This color will only be used to highlight the alternative buttons for the questions.
     #465362ff - This color will be used on the highscore button to separate from the play button.
     #2cd126 - This color will be used on the tabs form in the game.
     #5d0af8 - When clicked the right answer this color will be shown.
     #fa0000 - When clicked the wrong answer this color will be shown.

 ## This project has media Queries for:
 * max-width: 980px